Exr0nProjects/learn_cpp/README.md

 		- check all globals, memset pods only (not pairs!)
 	- Initialization
 		- INIT DJS
-	- Don't abuse the language
-		- Don't use weird, "big brain" things
-		- multiply by 2 instead of bitshifting
-		- don't try to calculate fibonacci weirdly (`(a = b) += a; swap(a, b);` can break)
-		- don't abuse xor
-		- don't spam comma operators
-		- add curlies
 	- See the [spreadsheet](https://docs.google.com/spreadsheets/d/108BTxTj_I0vphA3WWyaXxDSzDrEKQHLStBFrrKi03Ec/edit#gid=2108033227)
 3. Check edge cases
 	- All zeros